 I don’t want the Ahepa

-how should I tell you?
+how can I tell you?

 No matter how many millions he has,